hex-hex/SamplePicker/README.md

 # Change Detection Sample Picker
 This is a remote sensing change detection sample picking program

-You may need these library to run the program:
+You may need these libraries to run the program:
 ###numpy
 ###pandas
 ###scikit-image